APT Simple Mosaic Example

 If an observer was happy with all other observation settings for these observations, they could be submitted.

-What if all of the tiles had not been able to get guide stars at the same time?
+What if all of the tiles had not been able to get guide stars within the default window of 53 days?

 APT provides a way for splitting off problem tiles to a separate associated observation.